DATAMATH CALCULATOR MUSEUM

 Don't muss the colorful slide cases developed for the TI-83 Plus, they fit on the TI-73 Explorer, too.

-Texas Instruments reduced in 2006 the chip count of both the TI-73 Explorer and its technical twin TI-83 Plus with the integration of the Z84C00 microprocessor, 32k Byte RAM and TI REF 9815455 ASIC into a single-chip solution.
+Texas Instruments reduced in 2006 the chip count of both the TI-73 Explorer and its technical twin TI-83 Plus with the integration of the Z84C00 microprocessor, 32k Bytes RAM and TI REF 9815455 ASIC into a single-chip solution.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.
 In 2009 the grandfather of all Flash-ROM based calculators, the TI-73, morphed into the skin of the TI-84 Plus.
 Don't miss the new TI-73 Explorer.

 Stokes Publishing Company, Inc. based in Sunnyvale, California sold a companion for the teacher, view the wonderful TI-73 Explorer.